Friends of Minnetonka Parks

 Picture

-We had an eventful year and produced significant results restoring high-priority areas within our parks in collaboration with the City of Minnetonka.
+We had another eventful year and celebrate our collective efforts to restore high-priority areas within our parks, in collaboration with the City of Minnetonka.
 FoMP strives to be a catalyst of positive change in the community, playing an integral role in reversing the trends of environmental degradation in our park system.
 We are creating a verdant and vibrant community in which ecological stewardship, and community connectedness and partnerships thrive.
-Read more in our 2022 Annual Report.

 Annual Reports